Fowzi82/dvwa-security-lab/README.md

 - Credential interception
 - Data tampering during transmission

-By placing Nginx as a reverse proxy with HTTPS enabled, the communication between the client and server becomes encrypted, significantly improving the security of the application deployment.
+By placing Nginx as a reverse proxy with HTTPS enabled, the communication between the client and server becomes encrypted.

 ---

 ## Conclusion

 The DVWA application was successfully deployed behind an Nginx reverse proxy using Docker containers.
-A self-signed SSL certificate enabled HTTPS communication, demonstrating the difference between secure and insecure web traffic.
+A self-signed SSL certificate enabled HTTPS communication.

-This setup reflects a common real-world deployment pattern where reverse proxies and HTTPS are used to improve the security of web applications.